N.Y. regulators issued Equifax with a subpoena, per report

 Specifically, Reuters states the subpoena is looking for documents related to the data breach and details on when the company first learned about the hack.

-Equifax learned about a major breach in its systems in March, well before it disclosed a massive breach earlier this month that included sensitive information for 143 million consumers, according to a Bloomberg report.
+Equifax llearned about a major breach in its systems in March, well before it disclosed a massive breach that included sensitive information for 143 million consumers, according to a Bloomberg report.
 Apparently someone in New York’s regulator office wants to get the story straight.

 The breach, which Equifax disclosed earlier this month, contained a massive database of information that could lead to potential identity theft or fraud.
-The information included sensitive data like Social Security numbers, dates of birth, addresses and potentially driver license numbers.
+The information included sensitive data like Social Security numbers, dates of birth, addresses and potentially drivers license numbers.
 This new hack is likely to complicate an already complex situation.
 The company said in its initial announcement that it discovered the major leak on July 29, which it disclosed on September 7.

 Since disclosing the breach, Equifax lost several executives including the CEO who stepped down yesterday.